Norelgestromin/ ethinyl estradiol patch

 Smoking cigarettes while using norelgestromin/ethinyl estradiol patch increases the risk of serious heart problems.
 The risk increases with age (older than 35 years old) and with frequent smoking.
 Patients who use norelgestromin/ethinyl estradiol patch are strongly advised not to smoke.
 Do not use norelgestromin/ethinyl estradiol patch if you are older than 35 years old and you smoke.

-Women who use norelgestromin/ethinyl estradiol patch may have a higher risk of developing serious blood clots than women who use birth control pills.
+Women who use norelgestromin/ethinyl estradiol patch may have a higher risk of side effects (eg, blood clots) than women who use birth control pills.
 Discuss any questions or concerns with your doctor.

 Preventing pregnancy.
 It may also be used for other conditions as determined by your doctor.

 Norelgestromin/ethinyl estradiol patch is an estrogen/progestin combination.
 It works by preventing ovulation.
 It may also change cervical mucus to prevent the sperm from reaching the egg and change the lining of the uterus to prevent a fertilized egg from implanting in the uterus.

 Do NOT use norelgestromin/ ethinyl estradiol patch if:

 - you are allergic to any ingredient in norelgestromin/ethinyl estradiol patch

 - you are pregnant or suspect you may be pregnant, have recently given birth, or are breast-feeding

 - you have blood clots (eg, in the legs, lungs, or eyes), are at risk for blood clots, or have a history of blood clots

 - you have a history of blood vessel problems of the heart or brain (eg, heart attack, chest pain, stroke)